Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 "Additionally, the necessary investment in earlier help must sit alongside a better approach to providing needs-led outcome-focused care in specialist settings."

-The Association of Directors of Children’s Services' president Andy Smith said: “We know some of the largest private equity backed providers carry very high levels of debt which risks children effectively losing their home overnight if a provider fails.
+Andy Smith, president of the Association of Directors of Children’s Services, said: “We know some of the largest private equity backed providers carry very high levels of debt which risks children effectively losing their home overnight if a provider fails.

 “Again, more financial accountability and a focus on governance is welcome as is the expansion of corporate parenting responsibilities and extra support for care experienced people.”